oxfordinternetinstitute/oxonfair/README.md

 Check out the colab demo [here](https://colab.research.google.com/drive/1CfcS3AX7M2MO1wW33wU1LDiY5DwtyyxH?usp=sharing) or read the [NeurIPS paper](https://arxiv.org/abs/2407.13710).

+Experimentally, we outperform, or are at worst comparable, to other existing fairness approaches when using high-capacity models.

-For low-capacity models (e.g., logistic regression over a small number of variables, and decision-trees of limited depth), we recommend [fairlearn](https://github.com/fairlearn/fairlearn).
+However, for standard fairness definitions and low-capacity models (e.g., logistic regression over a small number of variables, and decision-trees of limited depth), it is possible to outperform us, and we recommend also trying [fairlearn](https://github.com/fairlearn/fairlearn).

 We support a range of complex classifiers including [pytorch](https://pytorch.org/), [scikit learn](https://scikit-learn.org/stable/), and ensembles provided by [autogluon](https://auto.gluon.ai/stable/index.html).